 4) In inclement weather, including but not limited to lightning, rain, hail, snow or high winds, operations shall cease and participants shall not be allowed to ride the zip line or be on or near the platforms or termination points of the ride.

-h) If a zip line operating system meets all the equipment and inspection requirements of this Section, the Division will issue an operating permit, subject to the applicant submitting the fees required by Section 6000.50(b)(1)(C) and (b)(2)(C).
+h) If a zip line operating system meets all the equipment and inspection requirements of this Section, the Department will issue an operating permit, subject to the applicant submitting the fees required by Section 6000.50(b) and (c).

 i) The Department's approval shall specifically not be used in any advertisement, brochures, commercials, TV or radio show, or newspaper, or in any other public manner.